Hosted by the Friends of Washington Crossing Park

 • Tickets are required for all attendees.

 • All attendees must be 21 years old or older.
-Infants/babies/toddlers/children are not permitted.
+Infants/babies/toddlers/children/teens are not permitted.

 • All attendees must show a valid photo ID for admission.

-• All attendees must be properly attired: shirts and shoes are required.
+• All attendees must be properly dressed, shirts and shoes are required.
+Feel free to dress in Colonial attire!

 • We reserve the right to check all bags at the gate.